Abhivyakti — Finding Their Voice (Official Poster)

 Writer · Director · Co-Producer

-I am a Professor of Computer Science at the University of New South Wales, Sydney, where my research sits at the intersection of artificial intelligence and cybersecurity.
-So the first question I owe any audience and any programmer is: why this film, and why me?
+I am a Professor of Computer Science at the University of New South Wales, Sydney, and trained in filmmaking at the Australian Film Television and Radio School.
+The first question I owe any audience is still: why this film, and why me?

-Maithili was not a pragmatic choice.
-It was the only honest one.
-Language here is not backdrop; it is the argument the film is making.
 My direction was guided by restraint.
 In a story where the central bond is defined by the absence of conventional speech, the camera had to become the dialogue.
+Sound design became as expressive as the image: what Chutki cannot hear, the audience is asked to feel.

 What People Are Saying